hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 Note here this is the same series of alerts.
 The '_random_' series of transactions uses the same seed remember for both clients, so generates the same transactions for each build.

-As this client has a near-cache, we are expecting a beneficial effect on performance.
+As this client has a Near Cache, we are expecting a beneficial effect on performance.
 The final results prove it.

 ```